Go Deeper with Video Storytelling with Girls' Voices Movement

 Girls’ Voices believes that, through the power of storytelling, we can feel a closer bond across boundaries, shift perspectives, and offer hope in difficult times.
 You never know how your story may inspire others or shift their perspective!

 “Girls” and “young women” includes girls, transgender, and gender non-conforming youth.
-From October – December we are offering a free online videography & photography courses focused on supporting young women who want to share how they are driving climate action in their community.
+From April – May 10th we are offering a free online videography course focused on supporting young women who want to share how they are driving climate action in their community.
 All participants will be eligible to enter our Girls’ Voices Climate Action Contest where they can enter to win $1k grand prize and two $250 runner up prizes.
 Join us today!

 Girls' Voices Movement is a Safe Space